JenniferDunne/ml-from-movie-reviews/README.md

 I then tried to optimize predictors using GridSearchCV.
 I recorded the parameters that yielded the best performing predictors for each genre, and created 14 separate predictors that could be combined to yield an overall prediction.
-Even though the GridSearch results indicated that prediction accuracy ranged between .75 and .95, I was unable to replicate those results.
+Even though the GridSearch results indicated that prediction accuracy ranged between .75 and .95, accuracy is not the best metric with a multi-label classification problem.
+The predictors had a very low F1 score.
+I attempted to substitute different types of loss functions, such as hamming and zero-one, but was unable to get results better than the default GradientBoostingClassifer.
 Again, the short time-frame allowed for the project prevented me from following up on this promising direction.

 I settled for using the parameter analysis from the GridSearch to optimize my single